lmapii/practical-zephyr/02_devicetree_basics/readme.md

 It is again worth mentioning that the `compound` type is only a "catch-all" for custom types.
 Zephyr does **not** generate any macros for `compound` properties.

 ## About `/aliases` and `/chosen`

-There are two standard _nodes_ that we need to mention: `aliases` and `chosen`.
-We'll see them again in the semantics chapter, but since they are quite prominent in Zephyr's DTS files, we can't just leave them aside for now.
+There are two standard _nodes_ that we need to mention: `/aliases` and `/chosen`.
+We'll see them again in the next article about devicetree bindings, but since they are quite prominent in Zephyr's DTS files, we can't just leave them aside for now.

 ### `/aliases`

 Let's have a look at `/aliases` first.
 The [DTSpec][devicetree-spec] specifies that the `/aliases` node is a child node of the root node.
 The following is specified for its properties:

 > Each property of the `/aliases` node defines an alias.
-The property _name_ specifies the _alias name_.
-The property _value_ specifies the _full **path** to a node in the devicetree_.
-[DTSpec][devicetree-spec]
+The property _"name"_ specifies the _alias name_.
+The property _"value"_ specifies the _full **path** to a node in the devicetree_. [[DTSpec]][devicetree-spec]

 Simply put, `/aliases` are just yet another way to get the full path to nodes _in your application_.
-In the [previous section](#path-phandles-and-phandle-array) we've learned that outside of `<` and `>` a reference to another node is expanded to that node's full path.
-Thus, for any alias we can specify its **`path` value** using references or a plain string, as shown in the example below:
+In the [previous section](#path-phandles-and-phandle-array), we've learned that outside of `<` and `>` a reference to another node is expanded to that node's full path.
+Thus, for any alias, we can specify its **value of type `path`** using references or a plain string, as shown in the example below:

 ```dts
 / {